No, Republicans Are Not Better for the Economy

 That myth began immediately after the Civil War when Democrats demanded the government renege on the generous terms under which it had floated bonds during the war.
 When the Treasury put those bonds on the market, they were a risky proposition, but with the United States secure after the war, calculations changed, and Democrats charged that investors had gotten too good a deal…

-No, I think the real reason is much simpler.
+But I think the real reason might be even more basic

-Business people and the wealthy tend to vote Republican, and since the average Joe assumes business leaders know that they’re doing, they think that voting for a Republican is “pro-business.”
-The “little guy”—who knows next to nothing about business, politics or economics—sees business people as economically hypercompetent, so he trusts them to run the nation’s economy despite all the evidence to the contrary.
+Business people and the wealthy tend to vote Republican, and since the average Joe thinks business leaders know that they’re doing, they assume that voting for a Republican is somehow “pro-business.”
+The little guy—who knows next to nothing about business, politics or economics—sees business people as economically hyper-competent, so he trusts them to run the nation’s economy despite mountains of evidence to the contrary.
 “The bosses vote for Republicans, so they must be good for business,” is the extent of his thinking.

 Part of it is also due to anti-communist hysteria, I think.
-The Democrats are constantly depicted as “communists,” in the media, and low information voters eat it up.
-Even if that were true, then communists are apparently better at running the capitalist economy based on the data.
+The Democrats are constantly portrayed as “communists,” in the right-wing media, and low information voters eat it up.
+Even if that were true, then the evidence clearly shows that Communists are apparently better at running the capitalist economic machine than the Republicans based on the data.

 In other words, it’s all just marketing.
-Republicans market themselves as “pro business and “fiscally responsible,” just like banks are for “prudent lending,” oil companies are for “environmental stewardship,” fast food companies are for “healthy lifestyles,” and “your call is very important to us.”
-It’s just marketing.
-As Fix finds in his post above, voting for Republicans is highly correlated with a restrictive media diet consisting almost exclusively of Fox News and Facebook (i.e. the ‘Foxbook diet’).
+Republicans bill themselves as “pro business” and “fiscally responsible,” just like banks are for “prudent lending,” oil companies are for “environmental stewardship,” fast food companies are for “healthy lifestyles,” and “your call is very important to us.”
+It’s all just marketing.
+As Fix finds in his post above, voting for Republicans is highly correlated with a very restrictive media diet consisting almost exclusively of Fox News and Facebook (i.e. the “Foxbook diet”).

-Finally, the fact that the vast majority of people believe the exact opposite of what is objectively true based on the facts is a microcosm for pretty much everything wrong with American political discourse these days.
+Finally, the fact that the vast majority of people in the US believe the exact opposite of what is objectively true based on cold, hard facts is a microcosm for pretty much everything wrong with American political discourse these days.
 And seemingly no amount of facts will change anyone’s mind.
-As always, the mind control ray will determine reality in the twenty-first century United States.
+As always, the mind control ray will continue to determine reality in the twenty-first century United States, and not facts or data.

 So, no, Republicans are not better for the economy.
 And they never have been.
 The next time someone tells you that, they are simply mistaken, or perhaps delusional.
-And the upcoming economic performance we’re about to experience will make this contrast even more stark.
+And I expect the upcoming economic debacle we’re about to experience will make this performance gap even more clear.

 What the paper actually says: “Some, maybe all, of these might be considered blends of good policy and good luck.
 But our empirical analysis does not attribute any of the partisan growth gap to fiscal or monetary policy.”
 Given that the divergence is nearly fifty percent when it comes to GDP, that's some remarkable luck, indeed.
 If only the Democrats had that kind of luck with elections.